 Rules and Process for Obtaining and Fighting a VPO

 The Victim protective order (“VPO”) is a tool in state court intended to protect victims of violence and harassment from assaultive conduct.
-A VPO in Oklahoma provides a legal process to protect both men and woman from abusive or harassing behavior from those with a current or former close relationship with the victim in need of a VPO.
+A VPO in Oklahoma provides a legal process to protect both men and women from abusive or harassing behavior from those with a current or former close relationship with the victim in need of a VPO.
 Once a VPO is in place it provides protections through potential civil and criminal penalties if or when the VPO is violated by the subject of the VPO.
 The following is a brief explanation of the Oklahoma VPO Process and rules governing eligibility for a VPO in Oklahoma.

 Eligibility for a Victim Protective Order in Oklahoma